dstl/eleatics/nlp/README.md

 # Baleen XML

 This is an XML format for capturing the results of natural language processing.
-It is fully described in the [Baleen XML Schema definition](baleen.xsd).
+It is fully described in the **Baleen XML** schema definition file: [*baleen.xsd*](baleen.xsd).

 The schema is designed so that the most elements are optional, and the format can describe the results at any stage of a text processing pipeline.
 For instance, a document is valid with just a *text* element (plain text extraction); with just text and empty *sentence* elements (sentence segmentation);